openconnectivity/IOTivity-Lite-setup/Readme.md

 Script: **gen.sh**

-This script runs the DeviceBuilder tool chain with the predefined arguments:
+This script runs the Tool Chain with the predefined arguments:

 - &lt;&gt;/iot-lite/example.json as input file.
 - light device as device type.